Turner Classic Movies: International versions

 Turner Classic Movies is available in many other countries around the world.
 In Canada, Turner Classic Movies began to be carried on Shaw Cable and satellite provider Shaw Direct in 2005.
 Rogers Cable started offering Turner Classic Movies in December 2006 as a free preview for subscribers of its digital cable tier and was added to its analogue tier in February 2007.
 While the schedule for the Canadian feed is generally the same as that of the American network, some films are replaced for broadcast in Canada due to rights issues and other reasons.

-Other versions of Turner Classic Movies are available in France, Greece, Canada, Spain, Middle East, Africa, Asia, Latin America, Nordic countries, and Malta.
-It also used to be available in UK and Ireland.
-The UK version operated two channels, including a spinoff called Turner Classic Movies 2.
+Other versions of Turner Classic Movies are currently available in France, French-speaking Switzerland, French-speaking Belgium and Spain.
+The channel also used to be available in the United Kingdom, Republic of Ireland, Malta, the Middle East, Africa, Greece, Cyprus, Asia-Pacific, Latin America and Nordic countries.
+The UK version in particular operated two channels, including a spinoff called Turner Classic Movies 2.
 TCM UK ceased operations on 6 July 2023.